Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/about_the_end_of_transfer_type_exit/Communication_area_end_of_transfer_exit.md

 ---

-    title: About  the communication area
+    title: "About  the communication area"
-    linkTitle: About the communication area
+    linkTitle: "About the communication area"
     weight: 350

----
-This topic describes the end-of-transfer exit communication area.
+---This topic describes the end-of-transfer exit communication area.
 The communication area contains the fields which are described in the tables
 below: